NicoBeCodin/decision_tree_ensemble_model/README.md

 1: Simple Decision Tree
 2: Bagging
 3: Boosting
-4: Boosting modèle XGBoost
+4: XGBoost
 ```
-After selecting a method, the program will train the model and display performance metrics like training time, evaluation time, and mean squared error.
+After selecting a method, the program will train the model and display performance metrics like training time, evaluation time, and mean squared error (MSE) or mean absolute error (MAE).

 ---